NZ Mitre 10 new CEO creates history

 “Now we are having the opposite issue with people knowing far more about supply chain than they ever wanted to know.
 Every day our category team just tries to manage stock along with our trade partners and it is taking a tremendous amount of focus.”

 Andrea said long term retailers are so used to looking to the past to predict what is going to happen next.
 “If there is anything I have learnt in this past year, it is that history will not help us and we really just have to play out what is in front of us.”

-While structural timber supplies remain an industry-wide issue throughout New Zealand, Andrea believes the Mitre 10 group will not be impacted as a whole given the group’s current model.
+While structural timber supply remains an industry-wide issue throughout New Zealand, Andrea believes there will be no impact to the Mitre 10 group as a whole given the group’s current model.